spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/register-nutanix-cloud.md

 4. In the **controlPlanePoolTemplate.yaml** file, ensure `${CLUSTER_NAME}-cp-0` for the KubeadmControlPlane and NutanixMachineTemplate objects have the same name.

-5. Verify parameters are modifed as described for each template in steps 6 and 7 of [Customize YAML Configuration Files](#customize-yaml-configuration-files).
+5. Verify parameters are modified as described for each template in steps 6 and 7 of [Customize YAML Configuration Files](#customize-yaml-configuration-files).

 ## Register the Cloud